-Photographer’s Corner: Maximizing profits with in person proofingAugust 12th, 2013
+Photographer’s Corner: Increase sales with in-person photography proofingAugust 12th, 2013

 Within many genres of professional photography, profitability comes not only from charging a fee for shooting but also from the sale of tangible products.
 Maximizing the product sales for your existing clients is the first place to start when looking to increase profits.
 Many photographers are finding that it is not enough anymore to send clients a link to an online gallery and then hope that they place a huge order.
-Bringing a high level of customer service, industry savvy, and good old-fashioned salesmanship to your clients’ purchasing experience can make all the difference for your bottom line.
+Bringing a high level of customer service, industry savvy, and good old-fashioned salesmanship to your clients’ purchasing experience can make all the difference for your bottom line with in-person photography proofing.

 It’s important to realize that the effective sale of images begins before any photos have even been taken.
 Seattle-based portrait photographer Laurence Kim describes the pre-session consultation as the most important part of his sales process.
 In his words: “How will your clients know what they want unless you help them?”
 Discussing your clients’ product options prior to their photo session is a great way to get them thinking in the right direction.
 As a professional, your clients are relying on you to guide them and help them settle on the products that are best suited for their needs.

-For example, Laurence brings precut pieces of dark colored foam core to each pre-session consultation, usually in sizes 30×40, 20×40, and 16×20.
+For example, Laurence brings precut pieces of dark-colored foam core to each pre-session consultation, usually in sizes 30×40, 20×40, and 16×20.
 He encourages his clients to walk around their home with these boards and hold them up over the fireplace, in the hallway, etc. to start thinking about what size prints they will realistically need.
 Prior to this process it is quite likely that they considered an 8×10 to be a large size.
-Read more about this from Laurence’s previous Blog post on the subject.

 Remember that you are not selling a stack of prints.
 You are selling an experience, and the pre-session consultation allows you to start that experience in the best way possible.
 Most people are new to purchasing professional images.
 They may have had experiences with buying class photos or getting pictures taken with the local mall Santa Claus, but most have never worked with a top-notch boutique portrait photographer.
 Because of this Laurence brings samples of some of his best images to each consultation as high-end print products like gallery wraps, metal prints, albums, etc. By showing beautiful images he has created for others, his clients begin to see him not just as a photographer but as an artist creating lifelong memories that they will want to cherish forever.
 As Laurence explains, “In order to sell luxury products like portrait photography and get at least four figures per session, you have to create emotion — a desire for your photography.
 You do that by showing your potential clients your best work and telling them the stories behind it. “